 Alcoholic beverages have inevitably become a part of the many social events we share in.
 There are plenty of warnings about the negative health effects of alcohol.
 However, many people still drink too much or too often.

 Some people may have the ability to control their urge to drink.
 However, others end up becoming addicted and start to depend on the effects it gives them.
 The most worrisome thing is that there are strong economic and social interests that prevent alcohol from being appropriately regulated.

-Because of this, everyone should be more aware of the consequences of alcohol consumption and choose the amount that is most suitable for their health.
+Because of this, everyone should be more aware of the consequences and effects of alcohol consumption, and choose the amount that is most suitable for their health.
 Often, we don’t think about the immediate effects of alcohol, and that’s why today we’re going to describe them for you in detail.

-1. Alcohol causes uncontrolled blood sugar spikes
+1. The effects of alcohol: uncontrolled blood sugar spikes

 Right after you consume an alcoholic beverage, your blood sugar levels either drop or rise considerably.
 This reaction can lead to us feeling weak, or even dizzy or disorientated.

 Don’t forget to read: Regulate your sugar levels with just two ingredients

-2. Disturbances in your heart rhythm
+2. Irregularities in your heart rhythm

 Excessive consumption of alcohol can speed up your pulse and cardiac activity.
-The toxins in alcohol don’t take long to travel through your bloodstream, so they quickly affect the different systems of your body and heart.
+The toxins in alcohol don’t take long to travel through your bloodstream, and so they quickly affect the different systems of your body and heart.

-3. Redness of the skinAnother effect alcohol has on your circulatory system is an increase in vasodilation and visible redness of the skin.
+3. Redness of the skinAnother of the effects of alcohol on your circulatory system is an increase in vasodilation and visible redness of the skin.
 In fact, some people have very obvious changes in their body temperature or begin to sweat.

 4. Blurred vision

 Problems with clear vision are among the most common effects experienced by those who don’t moderate their consumption of alcohol.
 Toxins that travel through the blood reduce your vision and cause it to become blurry.

 This reaction is very dangerous, not just because it can negatively impact your vision in the long term, but because it causes an increase in the number of accidents.

 Because of this, a drunk person risks falling or getting into a serious accident.
 It should also be noted that alcohol also affects inhibitions, and the capacity for self-control.

 6. Digestive problems

-Alcohol alters the natural pH of the stomach and can lead to irritation and inflammation of the lining that protects it from acidic gastric juices.
+Alcohol alters the natural pH of the stomach and, as a result, this can lead to irritation and inflammation of the lining that protects it from acidic gastric juices.
 This can cause the development of problems like gastritis and acid reflux.

 In the long term, it can also lead to more serious complications, such as duodenal ulcers, stomach cancer, or cancer of the esophagus.

 Your kidneys are the organ that suffer the most from excessive intake of alcoholic beverages.
 Because they become overworked trying to eliminate all those toxins through your urine, you also lose liquids and mineral salts that are essential for hydration.

 High levels of toxins and the difficulty your metabolism has at working fast enough to process the alcohol are the two reasons you have headaches after a night of drinking.
 That’s why it’s common for you to experience an increase in muscular tension and strong pains, like a migraine, hours after ingesting alcohol.

-9. VomitingNausea and vomiting are common after having too many drinks or when a certain beverage is too strong.
+9. VomitingNausea and vomiting are common after having too many drinks or when a certain drink is too strong.
 This reaction is accompanied by severe digestive discomfort, as well as dizziness and difficulty maintaining balance.

 Do you want to know more?
 See: 8 Signs of Digestive Problems